MazConelly/LASS-population-addon-WIP/README.md

 LASS is an addon for War Nymph, intended to let you play as female.
 And for 3rd person camera, it reworked vanilla models into female ones.
 But they're only used by the player.
 We're talking everything from novice jackets to nosorogs, in every faction.
 This project intends to take those LASS models, and add them to the NPC spawn pool.

-Given the nature of the project and my pitiful computer, I'd appreciate anyone that is willing to help who uses LASS, preferibly with a non-low population faction (at least 0.5, maybe 1.0).
-You only need to install the current project and see how it works and feels, or how it doesn't and what.

 Requirements: